-- additional berthing, equipment-stowage space, and mission-planning space for a platoon of 20 special operations forces (SOF) personnel; and - facilities for embarking and operating two 11-meter boats and four rubber raiding craft (as opposed to two 7-meter boats on the DDG-51).
+- sonars and other antisubmarine warfare (ASW) systems that are roughly equivalent to that of the DDG-51; - a large helicopter flight deck and a hangar and maintenance facilities for two helicopters or one helicopter and three UAVs; - additional berthing, equipment-stowage space, and mission-planning space for a platoon of 20 special operations forces (SOF) personnel; and - facilities for embarking and operating two 11-meter boats and four rubber raiding craft (as opposed to two 7-meter boats on the DDG-51).

 DD(X) Operational Requirements.
 The payload elements of the DD(X) design reflect an Operational Requirements Document (ORD) for the DD(X) that was approved by the Joint Staff of DOD in February 2004.
-Key performance parameters included in this document include having two AGSs that can each fire 10 rounds per minute, for a total of 20 rounds per minute.75 DOD states that
+Key performance parameters included in this document include having two AGSs that can each fire 10 rounds per minute, for a total of 20 rounds per minute.
+DOD states that

 During the restructuring of the DD-21 program into the DD(X) program, the Navy re-evaluated each DD-21 Key Performance Parameter (KPP) to determine the potential for minimizing the size of the ship and ultimately the cost.
 The Navy made many adjustments and the resulting DD(X) KPPs represent the Navy's minimum requirements.
-No other known alternative meets all of the DD(X) KPPs and provide the sustained, precision, long-range naval surface fire support that the United States Marine Corps requires.76
+No other known alternative meets all of the DD(X) KPPs and provide the sustained, precision, long-range naval surface fire support that the United States Marine Corps requires.

 Although the DD(X) design reflects the February 2004 ORD, skeptics might question whether the DD(X) design fully takes into account other current or planned Navy capabilities.
-Skeptics can argue that, notwithstanding the February 2004 DD(X) ORD, GAO reported in November 2004 that there is currently no consensus between the Navy and Marine Corps regarding naval surface fire support requirements.
-The GAO report concluded that
+Skeptics can argue that, notwithstanding the February 2004 DD(X) ORD, GAO reported in December 2005 that the DOD has not yet given final approval to a joint (i.e., inter-service) document on naval surface fire support requirements.
+The GAO report stated